huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 #### Example 2.
 Choose an existing OBS bucket ####

 <pre>
-Choose or Create a Bucket for storing the FPGA images to be registered.
+Choose or Create a Bucket for storing the DCP and LOG files.
 Available Bucket(s):
   (1) hello-fpga1
   (2) hello-fpga2
 Bucket Name []: 2
 </pre>
 If you want to use an existing OBS bucket, enter the serial number of the OBS bucket when prompted.
-For example, if you have two available OBS buckets (**hello-fpga1** and **hello-fpga2**) in the current region and want to use **hello-fpga2** to store the FPGA images to be registered, enter the serial number corresponding to **hello-fpga2**, that is, **2**.
+For example, if you have two available OBS buckets (**hello-fpga1** and **hello-fpga2**) in the current region and want to use **hello-fpga2** to store the DCP and LOG files, enter the serial number corresponding to **hello-fpga2**, that is, **2**.

 > If the name of the bucket to be selected or created conflicts with that in the **Available Bucket(s)** list, add an exclamation mark (!) before the bucket name.
 That is, use **!mybucket** to indicate that the name of the bucket to be selected or created is **mybucket**.